wilsonmar/VisualStudio/AzureCosting.md

-This mark-down text file analyzes the likely cost of using Microsoft's Azure cloud from Visual Studio Code and other performance testing utiliities (such as LoadRunner).
+This mark-down text file describes how to find the **least-cost** configuration of an app running in the Microsoft's Azure cloud, with load simulated from Visual Studio Code and other performance testing utiliities (such as LoadRunner).

 ## <a name="ActualCosts"> Actual Costs</a>